-To connect a external modem with the onboard serial port, the system will be turned on when telephone ring-up.
+If you connect an external modem to the onboard serial port, the system will be turned on when a telephone ring-up occurs.

-Resume by Alarm:
+Power on by Alarm:

 RTC alarm can turn on the system .
 You can set date (of month) and time (hour , minute , second) .